samiveikko/mini-gpt/README.md

 python script.py --load mini_gpt_char.pt --perplexity "your test text here"
 ```

+Note: The current script.py implementation includes `--test-creativity`, `--interactive`, and `--perplexity` features, but these may not be fully implemented in the current version.

 ## Configuration

 You can modify the model configuration in `script.py`: